 Note: Although smokers are at an elevated risk for developing these diseases, smoking is not the only cause of these diseases.
-Therefore, these estimates should be interpreted with due caution.

 Chart 59: Wyoming Age

 Adjusted Death Rate-Lung

 Cancer, Cerebrovascular

 Diseases (Stroke), and Chronic

 Obstructive Pulmonary Disease

 (COPD)

 Wyoming deaths per 100,000 population from lung cancer, cerebrovascular diseases (stroke), and chronic obstructive pulmonary disease (COPD), age adjusted.